microsoft/EdgeML/README.md

 Contributors: First version of this code was written by Chirag Gupta, [Aditya Kusupati](https://adityakusupati.github.io/), Ashish Kumar, and [Harsha Vardhan Simhadri](http://harsha-simhadri.org).

 We welcome contributions, comments and criticism.
-For questions, please send an [email](mailto:harshasi@microsoft.com).
+For questions, please [email Harsha](mailto:harshasi@microsoft.com).

 ### Requirements
 - Linux.
 We developed the code on Ubuntu 16.04LTS.